The Brighton Rainbow Fund is a Brighton and Hove based grant-giving fund for local LGBT and HIV/AIDS organisations.

 Over the last five years, a range of local groups have benefited from the Fund, including Accessibility Matters, Allsorts Youth Project, Blueprint 22 Youth Project, Brighton GEMS, Brighton & Hove LGBT Community Safety Forum, Brighton & Hove LGBT Switchboard, Brighton Our Story Project, Clare Project, FTM, LGBT Small Groups Network, Lunch Positive, MindOut, Older & Out, Peer Action, RadioReverb, Rainbow Chorus, Rainbow Families, Sussex Beacon, The Justin Campaign, Trans Alliance and Trans Can Sport.

 The Brighton Rainbow Fund also has a role in maintaining the AIDS Memorial should damage occur and for storing, maintaining and displaying The Brighton Hankie Quilt.

 The Brighton Rainbow Fund is a charity registered with The Charity Commission ( number 1181116) with the remit of:

 ♦ allocating grant funding to Brighton & Hove-based LGBT and HIV voluntary sector groups;

 ♦ and to support community development within the local LGBT and HIV sector.

-Everyone at the Rainbow Fund is a volunteer, with no salaries, offices or overheads to fund out of donated money.
+Everyone at The Brighton Rainbow Fund is a volunteer, with no salaries, offices or overheads to fund out of donated money.

 Where does fundraising money go ?
 Sussex Beacon / Rainbow Families/ Peer Action/ LGBT Switchboard